Quansight-Labs/numpy_pytorch_interop/Readme.md

 In short, the main changes to examples are:

 - With random number generators, our `random` module is a drop-in replacement to NumPy's, but exact streams of random variates is different.
 Therefore, to preserve exact bit-to-bit identity, one needs to use NumPy's `random` numbers.
 - Interaction with matplotlib: for plotting, we need to convert our wrapper ndarrays to PyTorch tensors or original NumPy arrays.
-This of course is expected, as extrenal libraries do not know about our wrapper out of the box.
+In practice, this will be done automatically by TorchDynamo.

 Specific details of our tests can be seen in https://github.com/Quansight-Labs/numpy_pytorch_interop/blob/main/e2e/tests.md